 2. Buffalo, New York

 Buffalo is one of America’s favorite cities to visit, and for remote workers, it’s also a great place to live.
-Buffalo’s history and charm makes it fun to explore in the summer, and you’ll love getting to stay at home to telecommute in your slippers during the snowy winters.
+Buffalo’s history and charm make it fun to explore in the summer, and you’ll love staying home to telecommute in your slippers during the long, snowy winters.

-Buffalo’s remote workers have about ten favorite haunts, and the list includes both coffee shops and coworking spaces.
+Buffalo’s remote workers have about ten favorite haunts, including coffee shops and coworking spaces.
 One top-rated space is Dig at Innovation Center Buffalo, a multi-use space that encourages creative collaboration.